eclipse-openj9/openj9-docs/docs/env_var.md

 # Environment variables

-Although the OpenJ9 virtual machine (VM) recognizes many environment variables, most are superseded by command-line arguments.
+Although the Eclipse OpenJ9&trade; virtual machine (VM) recognizes many environment variables, most are superseded by command-line arguments.
 Use command-line arguments rather than environment variables, which are retained only for compatibility.

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Environment variables are overridden by command-line arguments.